atitparajuli2020/GWASbyGLM/README.md

 GWASbyGLM
 ---------

-The goal of GWASbyGLM is to perform Genome Wide Association Studies using Generelized linear model.THe final goal is to assess the association of genotypes with traits.
+The goal of GWASbyGLM is to perform Genome Wide Association Studies using Generelized linear model.
+The final goal is to assess the association of genotypes with traits.

 Installation
 ------------